-The disc is rotated by an electromagnet in the rear and damped by a permanent magnet in front.
-The permanent magnet is mounted on the movement frame by means of four mounting screws - two at the front and two at the side.
-Above the two side screws and between the magnet bracket and the movement frame, are two adjusting hex-head screws.
-With the mounting screws loose, the hex-head screws are adjusted so that the disc rides midway in the air gap.
+the rear and damped by a permanent magnet in The permanent magnet is mounted on the movement frame by means of four mounting screws -- two at the front and two at the side Above the two side screws and between the magnet bracket and the movement frame, are With the two adjusting hex-head screws. mounting screws loose, the hex-head screws are adjusted so that the disc rides midway in the air gap.
 The locking nuts are screwed down first and then the four mounting screws securely tightened.

 The magnetic shunt in the center of the permanent magnet assembly can be rotated up or down to calibrate the timer element.
-It is locked in place by a small set screw,
+It is locked in place by a small set screw.

-The operating torque is obtained by the electromagnet construction shown in drawing 8-D-5374.
+The operating torque is obtained by the electromagnet construction shown in Figure 1.
 The main pole coil of the element is energized by line voltage.
 This coil acts as a primary of a transformer and induces a voltage in a secondary coil.
 Current from this secondary coil flows through the upper pole coils and thus produces torque on the disc by the reaction between the fluxes of the upper and lower poles.